-Mac Miller’s Death Has Been A ‘Nightmare’ For His Ex Ariana Grande, per ‘People’
+Mac Miller’s Death Has Been A ‘Nightmare’ For His Ex Ariana Grande, Per ‘People’

 Once her team finally broke the news to her, Grande ” was understandably raging” and “gave everyone a dressing down when she’d finished crying.”

-After his passing, many of Miller’s devoted fans took to social media and wrongfully blamed Grande for his death, but the “R.E.M” singer has now found an ally through a surprising source–Shane Powers, one of the late rapper’s closest friends.
+After his passing, many of Miller’s devoted fans took to social media and wrongfully blamed Grande for his death, but the “R.E.M” singer has now found an ally through a surprising source — Shane Powers, one of the late rapper’s closest friends.

 As also previously reported by the Inquisitr, Powers stated that Grande was an “incredible” fixture in Miller’s life, even after they had broken up and she had already moved on to a new relationship with Saturday Night Live star Pete Davidson.
 According to Powers, the “No Tears Left To Cry” singer constantly reached out to Miller to see how he was doing and was more than willing to lend herself as a source of support to help him maintain his sobriety.